romeokienzler/me/TALKS.md

 adversarial robustness are supported.
 This topic has been peer-reviewed and published => http://conference.scipy.org/proceedings/scipy2021/pdfs/ivan_nesic.pdf

+# MyCroft - the open source  privacy preserving digital voice assistant
+Alexa, Cortana, Siri and Google Assistant have one thing in common.
+They send your data unencrypted to long term storage and analysis to the cloud.
+MyCroft tries to tackle this problem by providing a fully open source personal assistant framework running on custom hardware, Raspberry Pi or your Desktop.
+In this talk we demo MyCroft and assess it's architecture from a privacy point of view.
+(Optionally: we show you how custom MyCroft skills can easily be created)

 # How to build a self-serving data science platform with Open Source only
 ## Short Abstract
 Cloud data science platforms are a nice thing as they completely remove the burden to operate them and let employees concentrate on solving problems.
 But this also often means complete vendor lock-in.
 In this tutorial we present the Open Source Data Science Platform which runs on any Kubernetes environment.
 In the cloud, in your data center and even on your laptop.